MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     - **Network connection name:** A unique name to identify the network connection.
     - **Description:** An optional description for the network connection.

-1. Select one of the **Azure virtual network** available in Azure that meets the network requirement.
+1. Select one of the **Azure virtual network** available in Azure that meets the network requirements.

 1. Select the **Subnet** the hosted machine uses.